 Applied AI

-Implementing AI-Driven Port Congestion Prediction and Drayage Planning
+Implementing AI-Driven Port Congestion Prediction and Efficient Drayage Planning

-In production, the challenge is not merely building a model but delivering end-to-end capabilities: trustworthy data pipelines, robust feature engineering, scalable model serving, real-time decisioning, and auditable outcomes.
-Success requires alignment across stakeholders, careful data contracts, and a modernization mindset that front-loads resilience and observability.
+In practice, success hinges on end-to-end capabilities: trustworthy data pipelines, robust feature engineering, scalable model serving, real-time decisioning, and auditable outcomes.
+The effort requires alignment across port authorities, operators, carriers, and shippers, with clear data contracts and a modernization mindset that prioritizes resilience and observability.
+This connects closely with Agentic Tax Strategy: Real-Time Optimization of Cross-Border Transfer Pricing via Autonomous Agents.

 Data Fabric, Ingestion, and Quality